twojustin/yahoo_finance_scraper/README.md

     YahooFinance::Company.new('yhoo', getter: CustomGetter.new)
     YahooFinance::Actives.new(getter: CustomGetter.new)

-Why have a special getter?
+Why have a custom getter?
 Because maybe you want to proxy via Tor so you don't get cut off for making lots of requests.
 See [Tor::Proxy](http://github.com/huned/tor_proxy) for a helpful gem.